 Jared Moser discovered the decomposing shark while four-wheeling in Kenefick.
 Texas Parks and Wildlife Game Warden Randy Button visited the makeshift grave the next morning, making the conclusion that the shark was deliberately dumped at this location.
 Tracks from where it had been dragged into the water, as well as evidence of a hook, made that determination easy.

 And here's the original video, as posted to Facebook:

 WARNING: STRONG LANGUAGE

-Although this was a ‘false alarm,’ the possibility of a bull shark being found in the Trinity River – or other inland rivers for that matter – is very much real.
-So for all you swimmers out there: Paddle carefully and perhaps carry a harpoon.
+Although this was a "false alarm," the possibility of a bull shark being found in the Trinity River, or other freshwater rivers for that matter, is very much real.
+So for all you swimmers out there, paddle carefully!

 Did you enjoy this post?
 CLICK HERE to view more articles by Justin Hoffman.
 You can also check out his Photography Site Justin Hoffman Outdoors, as well as follow him on Facebook Justin Hoffman Outdoors, Instagram hoffmanoutdoors, Twitter @HoffmanOutdoors, or subscribe to his YouTube channel Justin Hoffman.

 Enjoy the outdoors?

 Sign up for daily stories delivered straight to your inbox.